Aditya-gautam21/Tengen.ai/README.md

 # Tengen.ai 🔬

-**Tengen.ai** is an intelligent **AI Research Assistant** that automates web research, generates code, and provides comprehensive analysis on any topic.
-Built with a modern full-stack architecture featuring:
+**Tengen.ai** is a production-ready **AI Research Assistant** that automates web research, generates code, and provides comprehensive analysis on any topic.
+Built with enterprise-grade architecture featuring:

-- **FastAPI Backend** with AI-powered research and code generation
+- **FastAPI Backend** with RESTful APIs and microservices architecture
+- **Containerized Deployment** with Docker and Kubernetes support
+- **CI/CD Pipeline** with GitHub Actions for automated deployment
+- **Cloud-Native** design for AWS, GCP, and Azure deployment
-- **Next.js Frontend** with TypeScript and modern UI components
+- **Monitoring & Observability** with comprehensive logging and health checks
 - **RAG Pipeline** for intelligent document processing and retrieval
 - **Web Scraping** capabilities for real-time research